This Above All (film): Plot

 When a farmer finds Clive sleeping in his barn, he tries to take him to the authorities.
 Clive gets away after a struggle, but suffers a wrist injury.
 He goes to a district nurse, Emily Harvey.
 After attending to his wrist, she lets him go without alerting the police.
 Later, a one-armed rector, despite hearing that a suspected German spy with an injured wrist is loose, invites Clive in for tea.
 A talk with him enables Clive to come to a decision: he will give himself up.
 He telephones Pru and tells her so.
 They arrange to meet in London and get married first, though.

 However, Clive is taken into custody after hanging up.
 Clive asks the officer in charge to allow him two hours to keep his appointment.
 A member of the upper class that Clive despises, the officer grants his request, accepting full responsibility for this unusual action.
 Clive sets out for the meeting place, Charing Cross railway station, in the midst of a German air raid.
 On the way, however, a man tells him that a kid is trapped in the cellar of a burning building.
 He and another man rescue the child and another person, but then the building collapses onto him.

 When Clive does not show up, Pru goes to her father, a doctor, for help.
 Dr. Cathaway learns that Clive suffered a head injury and is to be operated on within the hour.
 Cathaway and two other doctors operate.
 Afterward, Clive and Pru are married, with Monty and her father in attendance.
 Clive tells Pru that she was right.
-They must fight for what she believes in first before they can fight for what he does.
+They must fight for what she believes in first before they can fight for what he believes in.
 The film ends with it left unclear whether Clive recovers or not.